-I didn’t really understand how phone cameras work, so I thought I would investigate and answer the question, how do phone cameras work?
+I didn’t really understand how phone cameras work, so I thought I would investigate to find out and share my finding with you in this article.

 Phone cameras are constructed from several components that all work together to enable us to take high-quality digital pictures.
 These components form the Image Processing Pipeline.
 The components consist of: